 Stellartone ToneStyler installation

-The ToneStyler BASS TEN, GUITAR TEN, AND CUSTOM TEN have 1/2" length x 3/8"-32 dia USA threaded bushings, and 24-fine-spline split-shaft USA tips, for mounting through ≤3/8” surfaces, and using either USA push-on or USA/metric set-screw knobs.
+The ToneStyler BASS TEN, GUITAR TEN, AND SPECIAL TEN have 1/2" length x 3/8"-32 dia USA threaded bushings, and 24-fine-spline split-shaft USA tips, for mounting through ≤3/8” surfaces, and using either USA push-on or USA/metric set-screw knobs.

-The ToneStyler BASS SIX AND CUSTOM SIX have 5/16" length x 3/8"-32 dia USA threaded bushings, and 1/4" USA solid-shaft “D” tips, for mounting through ≤3/16” surfaces, and exclusively using 1/4” hole USA set-screw knobs (no push-on or metric knobs!)
+The ToneStyler BASS SIX AND SPECIAL SIX have 5/16" length x 3/8"-32 dia USA threaded bushings, and 1/4" USA solid-shaft “D” tips, for mounting through ≤3/16” surfaces, and exclusively using 1/4” hole USA set-screw knobs (no push-on or metric knobs!)

 In single-pickup guitars & basses (P-Bass, Les Paul Jr): solder the RED wire to the pickup’s HOT output wire, where it is presently soldered to the left side input lug of the volume pot.

 In guitars & basses with pickup selector switches and two knobs (Tele) or three knobs (Strat): solder the RED wire to the left side input lug of the master volume pot, where the pickup selector switch’s HOT output wire is presently soldered.